Genzer/bitbucklet/README.md

 bitbucklet groups list

 # List users of group `developers`.
-# Please note, `developer` is a slug of the group.
+# Please note, `developers` is a slug of the group.
 bitbucklet groups list-user developers

 # Add a user into the team